Key Stage 1

 We also use the extensive facilities offered by the Secondary Phase, including the Sports Hall, ICT suites and the music room.

-Each term we send home a curriculum newsletter to inform parents of the learning going on in the classroom and also of ways you can help out.
+Each term we post curriculum information on Class Dojo to inform parents of the learning going on in the classroom and also of ways you can help out.

 The key focus on the teaching of reading in KS1 is the systematic teaching of phonics.

-Phonics sessions take place on a daily basis in Reception and Year 1 in small differentiated groups.
-We follow the phases of the Letters and Sounds scheme which is a synthetic phonics approach developing an understanding of sounds, blending to read and segmenting to spell.
+Phonics sessions take place on a daily basis in Reception and Year 1.
+We follow the Little Wandle Scheme across KS1 which is a systematic phonics approach developing an understanding of sounds, blending to read and segmenting to spell.
+Guided reading sessions are a central part of the programme.